SIMPLE TIME-DISTORTION DETECTOR

 deviations, so these crystals could possibly be used to construct some

-sort of gyroscope.
-The crystals produce ultrasound (they really *are*
+sort of gyroscopic rotation detector.
+The crystals produce ultrasound

 tuning forks, after all) and perhaps this effect can be used.
-Use
+Try

-them as microphones, and build grids of them for a sound camera image
+them as cheap microphones, and build large grids of them for a sound

 sensor?
 If two bare crystals are held near each other, they probably